 |(284) 494-2564||Downtown Road Town|

-Another company worth knowing about is Blue Water Divers.
+Another company that offers snorkeling related services is Blue Water Divers.
 Planning on doing some snorkeling during your time on the isles?
 This group is not only the top scuba diving operation around, but they also rent out snorkeling equipment.

 |BVI Scuba Company||Snorkeling Tour Operator||(284) 540-2222||Downtown Road Town||Tortola|